 Thus far, Multnomah County has made it through the pandemic without having to make significant cuts to programming due to a combination of planning, observance of sound financial policies, and support from the Federal government and our regional partners.
 The starting point for the FY 2022 budget process was a forecasted \$9.2 million deficit.
-This deficit was smaller than it would have been otherwise, due to Business Income Tax (BIT) revenues above expectation in FY 2019 and FY 2020 that were used for two years of deficit reduction.
+This deficit was smaller than it would have been otherwise, due to the use of Business Income Tax (BIT) revenues above expectation in FY 2019 and FY 2020 that were used for two years of deficit reduction.
 By March 2021, the financial outlook had improved due to the faster-than-expected economic recovery, which reduced the expected deficit to \$2.5 million.
 Throughout this period, decisions were made knowing that the County had fully funded its reserves, including the additional BIT Reserve, and would have options in the event of further revenue declines.
 When the Federal government passed the Coronavirus Aid, Relief, and Economic Security (CARES) Act in 2020 to provide funding for the pandemic response, the County had identified COVID-19 related community needs and was able to quickly implement new programming supported by this funding.
 The recently passed American Rescue Plan Act (ARP) will allow the County to continue its COVID-19 response, while recovering General Fund revenues continue to support core County services.

-The State of Oregon's financial outlook has improved significantly since the beginning of the pandemic; core revenues are approaching pre-pandemic levels.
-However, there is still significant uncertainty around the future of State revenues.
+The State of Oregon's financial outlook has improved significantly since the beginning of the pandemic, but revenues remain below the level needed to avoid cuts.
+Because Federal and State funds support 25% to 30% of the County's budget, reductions at the State could mean service reductions to clients served by the County.
 The State also received additional revenue through the American Rescue Plan (ARP), and has prioritized the health and behavioral health programs that account for the bulk of State support for County programming.
-Decisions from the State did not reach the County before the budget was adopted.
-Public Safety changes and the impact of Ballot Measure 110

-(discussed in more detail later) will continue to impact County revenues, and could lead to additional budgetary adjustments.
+It is unlikely decisions from the State will reach the County before the budget is adopted.
+Public Safety changes and the impact of Ballot Measure 110 (discussed in more detail later) will continue to impact County revenues, and could lead to additional budgetary adjustments.

 During the pandemic, the County has prepared to expand ongoing programming supported by three new voter-approved initiatives.
-First, in May 2020, Metro voters approved a new business income tax and personal income tax on high-income households to support permanent supportive housing throughout the region.
-The FY 2022 Adopted budget includes \$52 million of new supportive housing programming in the Joint Office of Homeless Services, which will partner with other County departments and community providers on coordination and implementation.
+First, in May 2020, Metro voters approved a new business income tax and personal income tax on highincome households to support permanent supportive housing throughout the region.
+The FY 2022 Proposed budget includes \$52 million of new supportive housing programming in the Joint Office of Homeless Services, which will partner with other County departments and community providers on coordination and implementation.
 Second, in November 2020 Multnomah County voters approved a new personal income tax on high-income households to fund a universal preschool program.
-The preschool program will be administered by the Department of County Human Services (DCHS), and the FY 2022 Adopted budget includes \$96.3 million of new revenue to build out internal and external program capacity before children actually fill preschool slots in FY 2023.
+The preschool program will be administered by the Department of County Human Services (DCHS), and the FY 2022 Proposed budget includes \$96.3 million of new revenue to build out internal and external program capacity before children actually fill preschool slots in FY 2023.
 Finally, also in November 2020, Multnomah County voters approved a new General Obligation (GO) Bond providing the County with the authority to spend \$387 million for Multnomah County Library Capital projects.
 The funding will be used to renovate or develop eight library branches, including the creation of a new East County flagship library.
 The funding will also allow for the creation of a new central sorting center, automated materials handling equipment, and improvements at every Library branch.